askanna-io/askanna-frontend/README.md

 # AskAnna Frontend

 This repository holds code for the AskAnna Frontend.
-Code is written in [TypeScript](https://www.typescriptlang.org/) and build upon the material design framework [Vuetify](https://vuetifyjs.com) for [Vue.js](https://vuejs.org/).
+Our frontend stack primarily uses [Vue.js](https://vuejs.org/) and leverages the Composition API for over 90% of the components.
+We use [Pinia](https://pinia.vuejs.org/) for store management.
+Pinia is a modern and intuitive state management system for Vue.

+We utilize [Vuetify](https://vuetifyjs.com), a popular UI component library for Vue, to provide a polished and streamlined user interface.
+This library offers various customizable and reusable components, allowing us to rapidly build and maintain a consistent design system.

+To streamline development and building processes, we use [Vite](https://vitejs.dev/).
+Vite is a fast, modern, lightweight build tool that provides instant hot module replacement, lightning-fast bundling and a seamless development experience.

+By utilizing this frontend stack, we have aimed to deliver a performant and reliable user experience that is both developer-friendly and scalable.

 More information about AskAnna can be found on [the company site](https://askanna.io).
 In [the documentation](https://docs.askanna.io) you can read more about how to use AskAnna.